Start Here!

 If it’s not immediately obvious which definitions you need to memorise, try an online search for your topic, e.g. “Topic 2 IB Physics definitions”.
 Sometimes you’ll find that someone’s done the hard work for you, but... caution: these lists can be a little over-eager and sometimes include hundreds of unneeded definitions.

-A good quality online revision course (like ours!) will have done all this work for you.
+A good quality online revision course (like TrIBe Physics!) will have done all this work for you.

 Otherwise, you can use past papers to help you identify which definitions are consistently examined.
 This is a little time-consuming, but it’s time well spent.
 When you come to doing past paper questions, try to remember to mark up commonly examined definitions in your revision notes so that these are clearly identifiable when you come to doing your final revision.